What is Nutrition & Integrative Medicine for Mental Health?

-Nutrition & Integrative Medicine for Mental Health explores how nutritional deficiencies can impact one’s emotional well-being and help one reach holistic balance.
+Nutrition and Integrative Medicine for Mental Health explores how nutritional deficiencies can impact one’s emotional well-being and help one reach holistic balance.
 For example, insufficient b-12 can lead to cognitive decline, and low levels of magnesium are linked to anxiety.
 Nutrition & Integrative Medicine for Mental Health is rooted in the mind-body connection and the understanding of how physical and emotional symptoms are always interconnected; thus the necessity of bringing the body into balance.
-This treatment intervention is less focused on symptoms and more focused on supporting the whole self while moving through the healing process.
+Nutrition and integrative medicine treatment interventions are less focused on symptoms and more focused on supporting the whole self while moving through the healing process.
 No client is the same and everyone’s needs are different.
 We are not treating disease, so we are going to support an individualized health and healing approach through integrative medicine and nutrition for mental health.

 Nutrition & Integrative Medicine for Mental Health incorporates and examines a variety of components:

 - Drug interactions: Many medications can cause nutrition decline or deficit and in turn affect mental well-being.
 For example, some antidepressants and antipsychotic medications cause metabolic syndrome and contribute to inflammatory processes.
 The inflammatory processes are linked to obesity and many auto-immune disorders or chronic illness.